 Safeguarding Lead: Mr. Dominic Shillabeer

-Deputy Safeguarding Leads: Mrs. Lorna Richardson and Mrs. Helen Davies
+Deputy Safeguarding Leads: Mrs. Lorna Richardson, Mrs. Helen Davies and Miss Kellie Nash

 Axbridge C of E First School Academy is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 Safeguarding is the action that is taken to promote the welfare of children and protect them from harm.

 What is Child Protection?

 Child Protection is part of Safeguarding and promoting the welfare of all children.
 It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.

 We have a number of policies and procedures in place that contribute to our safeguarding approach, including the WLT Child Protection and Safeguarding Policy, which can be viewed in the Policies section of our website and is also included below.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.